Hridya2001/Weather-prediction-AWS/README.md

-The starting point of this task is to create a weather api to collect real-time weather data including city name, temperature, weather and timestamp of taregetd location.
+-**The starting point of this task is to create a weather api to collect real-time weather data including city name, temperature, weather and timestamp of taregetd location.
 API keys are used to securely access the OpenWeather API.

-An event bridge rule is initiated to trigger the lambda function every hour automating the periodic data collection process.
+-**An event bridge rule is initiated to trigger the lambda function every hour automating the periodic data collection process.